 California’s legal framework means that a seemingly straightforward loan can morph into a catastrophic mess of criminal and civil penalties—regardless of whether the guilty party even intended to violate the law.
 When borrowing or lending money, consider the potential effect of the usury regulations and consult a trusted California lawyer who is well-versed in California’s complex statutory system pertaining to usury issues.
 Being proactive now can help prevent costly fines and wasted time down the road.

 Have questions about California (or nationwide) usury rules?
-Reach out to one of our experienced Banking & Finance attorneys who can walk you through usury rules and exemptions in all 50 states.
+Reach out to one of our experienced attorneys who can walk you through usury rules and exemptions in all 50 states.
+Click here to send us a message.